L0laapk3/tgdsmells/README.md

 ## Upgrading from TMCP

 Upgrading from TMCP to TGDSMELLS is simple.
-All you need to do is replace `tmcp` with `tgdsmells` in your requirements.txt, then replace `from tmcp import` with `from tgdsmells import`.
+All you need to do is replace `tmcp` with `tgdsmells` in your requirements.txt, and update the terminology in your imports.

 ---